1 killed, 9 hospitalized after fireworks explosion in Michigan

 PARK TOWNSHIP, Mich.
-(WOOD) — One person was killed and nine more were hurt after an incident involving a firework explosion Monday night in Park Township, Michigan.
+(WOOD) — One person is dead and nine more were injured after an incident involving a firework explosion Monday night in Park Township.

 The Ottawa County Sheriff’s Office says the incident happened shortly after 11 p.m.
 Monday night at a home on Main Street near N. 160th Avenue.
 Nine other people were taken to nearby hospitals with “injuries ranging from minor to critical.”